ljmerza/tinybeans_clone/docs/epics/circle-invite-modernization.md

 ## Story Breakdown
 1. **Backend Support for Email-Only Invites**
-   - Extend DRF endpoints to accept username/email, keep invites pending, enforce rate limits, and surface status metadata.
+   - Extend DRF endpoints to accept email only, keep invites pending, enforce rate limits, and surface status metadata.
    - Update serializers, tasks, and tests in `mysite/users`.

 2. **Onboarding Flow for New Invitees**